 For the smooth manifolds with $n=2$, Donnelly-Fefferman \cite{DF1} and Dong \cite{D} independently showed the upper bound $H^{1}(\{x\in\mathcal{M}| u(x)=0\})\leq C \lambda^{\frac{3}{4}} $ by using different arguments.
 A slight improvement with upper bound $C \lambda^{\frac{3}{4}-\epsilon}$ was given by Logunov and Malinnikova \cite{LM}.
 For higher dimensions $n\geq 3$, Hardt and Simon \cite{HS} derived the exponential upper bound $H^{n-1}(\{\mathcal{M} | u=0\})\leq C \lambda^{C\sqrt{\lambda}}$.
 Very recently, Logunov in \cite{Lo} obtained a polynomial upper bound

 where $\beta>\frac{1}{2}$ depends only on the dimension.
-For the lower bound, Logunov \cite{Lo1} completely answered the Yau's conjecture and obtained the sharp lower bound as $ c\sqrt{\lambda}\leq H^{n-1}(\{x\in\mathcal{M}| u(x)=0\})$ for smooth manifolds for any dimensions.
+For the lower bound, Logunov \cite{Lo1} completely answered the Yau's conjecture and obtained the sharp lower bound as $ c\sqrt{\lambda}\leq H^{n-1}(\{x\in\mathcal{M}| u(x)=0\})$ for smooth manifolds in any dimensions.
 For $n=2$, such sharp lower bound was obtained earlier by Br\"uning \cite{Br}.
 This breakthrough improved a polynomial lower bound obtained early by Colding and Minicozzi \cite{CM}, Sogge and Zelditch \cite{SZ}.
-See also other polynomial lower bounds by different methods, e.g. \cite{HSo}, \cite{M}, \cite{S}.
+See also other polynomial lower bounds by different methods, e.g. \cite{HSo}, \cite{M}, \cite{S} and other related results on nodal sets of eigenfunctions, e.g. \cite{Han}, \cite{HLu}, \cite{Lu}.
 The recent breakthrough on nodal sets of eigenfunctions in \cite{LM}, \cite{Lo} and \cite{Lo1} is based on seminal work on new combinatorial arguments for doubling index and further exploration of frequency functions in \cite{GL} and \cite{HL}.